Hyperbolic triangulations and discrete random graphs: Conclusion

 \section{Conclusion}

-We have shown efficient algorithms for computing the distances between points in hyperbolic triangular grids, and distances between a given point and a set of points.
+We have shown efficient algorithms for computing the distances between points in regularly generated hyperbolic triangulations, and distances between a given point and a set of points.
 We have shown how to apply these algorithms to work with the DHRG model efficiently, and how our DHRG model can be used to improve the results of the BFKL embedder.

-The results in Sections \ref{sec:htgrid} and \ref{sec:distalg} have been phrased for arbitrary hyperbolic triangular grids, even though in our applications and implementation we currently only use grids $G_{67}$ and $G_7$.
-It is interesting to what extend these algorithms can be generalized to wider classes of hyperbolic graphs, such as graphs with Gromov hyperbolic constant of at most $\delta$ \cite{gromovhyp}.
+Creating a DHRG embedder is an direction of further research; we believe that the ideas underlying the BFKL embedder could be applied to the DHRG case.
+It is also interesting to what extent our algorithms for RGHTs can be generalized to wider classes of hyperbolic graphs, such as graphs with Gromov hyperbolicity $\delta$ \cite{gromovhyp}.

-We believe that an efficient embedder which embeds real world scale-free networks in the DHRG model could be created; however, such embedder would be probably based on ideas similar to those that BFKL is based on, and for this reason we have decided to simply convert the results of BFKL in this paper.
-Creating an efficient direct DHRG embedder is an area of further research.

-Finally, a combined approach could be used for HRGs, where each vertex is mapped both to a point in $\bbH^2$ and the nearest vertex of our grid.
-Our algorithms for computing log-likelihood and generating random graphs produce all pairs of vertices which are close enough that their contribution to log-likelihood is significant, or they have a good chance of being connected.
-This potentially allows to use the grid to efficiently compute log-likelihood and generate HRGs in the continuous case.

 We are very grateful to the anonymous referees for their careful reading of an earlier version of this work.
 Many parts of the paper have been greatly improved as a result of their insightful and constructive comments.
-This work was supported by the National Science Centre, Poland, grant DEC-2016/21/N/HS4/02100.